Together, let’s change the lives of patients with PAD

 • Age ≥65 years

-• Age 50 to 64 years with risk factors for atherosclerosis (e.g., diabetes mellitus, history of smoking, hyperlipidemia, hypertension) or family history of PAD
+• Age 50 to 64 years with risk factors for atherosclerosis (e.g., diabetes mellitus, history of smoking, hyperlipidemia, hypertension), chronic kidney disease or family history of PAD

 • Age <50 with diabetes mellitus and one additional risk factor for atherosclerosis